Erridupizir

-Erridupizir (Erridu-pizir) (fl.
-2141–2138 BC (Short chronology)) was a Gutian ruler in Sumer.
+Erridupizir (Erridu-pizir) c.
+2205-2202 BC (MC) was a Gutian ruler in Sumer.
 His reign was attested by a royal inscription at the archaeological site for the ancient city-state of Nippur where he called himself: "King of Guti, King of the Four Quarters" Thought to be the "king without a name" on the SKL.
 Imta then succeeded Erridupizir.

 After the Akkadian Empire fell to the Gutians, the Lullubians rebelled against Erridupizir, according to the latter's inscriptions:

 Ka-Nisba, king of Simurrum, instigated the people of Simurrum and Lullubi to revolt.
 Amnili, general of [the enemy Lullubi]... made the land [rebel]...
 Erridu-pizir, the mighty, king of Gutium and of the four quarters hastened [to confront] him...
 In a single day he captured the pass of Urbillum at Mount Mummum.
 Further, he captured Nirishuha.

 — Inscription R2:226-7 of Erridupizir.

 In another inscription he said "the goddess Aštar had stationed troops in Agade".